ristiisa/pocketrgb-et/README.md

 * Blue version script fixed for the in-game trades (evolving Raichu, etc.)
 * Pokémon version name in the credits have been replaced
 * Aerodactyl and Kabutops fossil sprites Ported from jp
+* Replaced Character names with the Romaji names from Bulbapedia (https://bulbapedia.bulbagarden.net/wiki/List_of_characters_in_other_languages)

 Bug Fixes:
 * All Multi-Player Battle Engine and Single-Player Battle Engine Bugs (except Unexpected Counter Damage) Listed under pokered's Bugs and Glitches List are fixed (https://github.com/pret/pokered/wiki/Bugs-and-Glitches)